shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 ### Styling the product image

-Due to the fact that we have removed the default buybox, we can center the product image in the middle of the main content area.
+Due to the fact that we have removed the default purchase box, we can center the product image in the middle of the main content area.
 To achieve that, we give the the default `product--image-container` a `width: 100%` and remove the floating with `float: none;`:

 ```
 .product--image-container {